Port Sudan

 Port Sudan (بور سودان, Beja: Bar'uut) is a major port city on the Red Sea in eastern Sudan, and the capital of Red Sea State.
 Port Sudan is Sudan's main seaport and the source of 90% of the country's international trade.
 The population of Port Sudan was estimated in the 2008 Census of Sudan to be 394,561 people.

 Port Sudan has historically been a centre for commercial activity, particularly in the shipping industry.

-Due to the civil war in the country that started in 2023, the Sudanese government has largely been operating from Port Sudan as a result of intense fighting in the capital city Khartoum from April 2023 to May 2025, leading to it being described as a de facto capital of the country.
-Port Sudan also has emerged as a refuge for internally displaced persons in Sudan.
+From April 2023 to January 2026, the Sudanese government largely operated from Port Sudan as a result of intense fighting in the capital city Khartoum in the ongoing civil war, leading to it being described as a de facto capital of the country.
+Port Sudan also emerged as a refuge for internally displaced persons in Sudan.

 History

 Founding and early history

 Port Sudan was built between 1905 and 1909 by the administration of Anglo-Egyptian Sudan to replace Suakin—the historic, coral-choked Arab port.
 An oil pipeline was built between the port and Khartoum in 1977.